KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-GitHub-Monitor by fpfuetsch](https://github.com/fpfuetsch/MMM-GitHub-Monitor)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-GitHub-Notifications by ByteExceptionM](https://github.com/ByteExceptionM/MMM-GitHub-Notifications)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - W - package.json issue: No license field.
+2. `package.json` issue: No license field.

 ## [MMM-Gitlab-MergeRequests by jkschoen](https://github.com/jkschoen/MMM-Gitlab-MergeRequests)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Deprecated: Found 'require("request")' in file `MergeRequestFetcher.js`: Replace it with built-in fetch.

 ## [MMM-Glance by tttooommm56](https://github.com/tttooommm56/MMM-Glance)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Glance.js`: Replace it with `MagicMirror²`.

 ## [MMM-Globe by LukeSkywalker92](https://github.com/LukeSkywalker92/MMM-Globe)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
 2. Typo: Found 'Magic Mirror' in file `MMM-Globe.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-GmailFeed by shaneapowell](https://github.com/shaneapowell/MMM-GmailFeed)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - W - package.json issue: No license field.
+2. `package.json` issue: No license field.
 3. Deprecated: Found 'require("request")' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-google-route by mrdis](https://github.com/mrdis/MMM-google-route)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-GoogleAssistant by gauravsacc](https://github.com/gauravsacc/MMM-GoogleAssistant)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - W - package.json issue: No license field.
+2. `package.json` issue: No license field.
 3. Typo: Found 'Magic Mirror' in file `MMM-GoogleAssistant.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 5. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.